-Your PCP helps you stay healthy by providing regular checkups, preventative health care screenings, and vaccinations.
+Your PCP helps you stay healthy by providing regular checkups, preventive health care screenings, and vaccinations.
 Your PCP can help you successfully manage life-threatening and “silent” medical conditions, such as high blood pressure, cancer, and diabetes.
-Your PCP also can connect you to highly-trained medical specialists when you need advanced or specialized care.
+Your PCP also can connect you to highly trained medical specialists when you need advanced or specialized care.
 When your care includes treatment from numerous health care specialists, your PCP can ensure you receive the best possible care.

 Many of UPMC’s primary care providers now offer “walk-in” hours.
 View our walk-in center locations and hours.
 However, it’s good to contact your primary care doctor’s office and ask about walk-in hours.

 Your PCP knows you and your health history, which is valuable information.
 It’s advisable to seek care from your PCP whenever possible.
 “Express care” facilities can be a helpful resource when you can’t see your PCP for an urgent medical condition or when your doctor’s office is closed.

 It’s important to advise your PCP whenever you do receive express care or emergency treatment so the information can be included in your medical records.

 Having a primary care provider is a cost-efficient and cost-effective source of health care.
 Some medical insurance coverage may cover the cost of a routine check-up or annual visit to a PCP.